← All Insights

 05 — Balancing Work and Personal Life

-I realized: we have limited energy and need to embrace other areas of life.
+I realized: we have limited energy and we need to embrace other areas of life.
 Here's what changed everything for me:

 01